hyperledger/aries-rfcs/features/0641-linking-binary-objects-to-credentials/README.md

 ## Reference

 When an issuer creates a value in a credential attribute with a prefix of `hl:`, but there is no attachment, a warning SHOULD be thrown.

-When a holder receives a credential with externally hosted attachments, the holder SHOULD rehost the attachments herself as to prevent the phone home issue.

 When DIDcomm V2 is implemented the attachment decorator will not contain the `sha256` tag anymore and it will be replaced by `hash` to allow for any algorithm.
 [DIDcomm messaging Attachments](https://identity.foundation/didcomm-messaging/spec/#reference-2)